MK-523/NLP-research/README.md

 ## Projects

-- [Music-NLP](Music-NLP/README.md): Projects at the intersection of music and NLP.
+- NLP Music: Projects at the intersection of music and NLP.
 - More projects to be added soon!

 ## Contributing